krasio/pumpkin.ex/README.md

 # Pumpkin.Ex

-Pumpkin.Ex is a toy project to rewrite [fluxfederation/pumpkin](https://github.com/fluxfederation/pumpkin) in Elexir and Phoenix as a learning excercise.
+Pumpkin.Ex is a toy project to rewrite [fluxfederation/pumpkin](https://github.com/fluxfederation/pumpkin) in Elixir and Phoenix as a learning excercise.

 Written in my 10% time at [Flux / Powershop](https://github.com/fluxfederation).